AndiKleini/example.itext7pdfgeneration_CSharp/README.md

   3. Table
   2. Image

- The generated pdf file (target.pdf) is written to the output folder..
+ The generated pdf file (target.pdf) is written to the output folder.

- All the source code is placed in main class Program.
+ All the source code is placed in main class example.iText7pdfgeneration.Program.